appwrite/templates-for-sites/react/react-admin/README.md

 ## Features

 - ⚡ A complete admin dashboard built with [React-admin](https://marmelab.com/react-admin/)
-- 💿 Backed by an [Appwrite](https://appwrite.io/) backend
+- 💿 Backed by an [Appwrite](https://appwrite.io/) backend using TablesDB
-- ⚙️ Automatic database, collection, and user seeding
+- ⚙️ Automatic database, table, and user seeding
 - 🎨 Rich UI components from Material-UI

 ## Prerequisites